FOOD SERVICE

-• To see menu item details, simply click the item and the ingredients, nutritional data, and allergens will populate.
+• Simply click a menu item and the ingredients, nutritional data, and allergens will populate

 Allergen Icons

-• Icons for the top nine allergens are visible in our dining areas at points of service and allergens are also listed with corresponding menu items in LINQ Connect.
+• Icons for the top nine allergens are visible in our dining areas at points of service and allergens are also listed on My School Quest by selecting the menu item.

 • We cannot eliminate the risk of cross-contact or guarantee that any item is free of allergens due to the nature of our kitchens and our reliance on suppliers for accurate information.